Bathurst Correctional Centre: Executions

+By December 1894, executioner Bull had been replaced by Howard and his assistant Goldrick, who undertook the second hanging in the new jail.
+The last executions were of Sydney Twelve members Frank Franz and Roland Nicholas Kennedy on Wednesday 20 December 1916 for the murder of a police constable.
+The death penalty for all offences in New South Wales was removed in 1985.

 Riots

-The Bathurst riots and Bathurst batterings were a series of violent disturbances and reprisals that occurred at the gaol in October 1970 and February 1974.
+The Bathurst riots and Bathurst batterings were a series of violent disturbances and reprisals that occurred at the jail in October 1970 and February 1974.
 The second outbreak of violence led to the partial destruction and temporary closure of the prison, and ultimately to a Royal Commission into the State's prison system.

+The 1980 film Stir is based on the 1974 riots at the prison.

 Name change

 Between 1992 and 1993, the name of Bathurst Gaol was changed to Bathurst Correctional Centre.

 Description

 Bathurst Gaol is composed of a square compound with a gatehouse and two watch towers located at the far corners.
 The Governor and Deputy Governors Residences are located outside the main compound walls.
-Internally the (now demolished) chapel formed the focus of the gaol.
+Internally the (now demolished) chapel formed the focus of the jail.
 Four cell ranges and the cookhouse radiated out from the chapel.
 On one side of the chapel forecourt was the totally separated female compound.
 On the other side was the male hospital.

-Bathurst and Goulburn gaols were almost identical in plan.
+Bathurst and Goulburn jails were almost identical in plan.
 Goulburn however remains more intact.